Sultan Mehmed The Conqueror

 The fact that Ottoman Empire survived until the 20th Century owes a great deal to Sultan Mehmed’s dedication.
 It can be said that foundation of Ottoman Empire was solid due to the genius of Mehmed.

-Ottoman Empire Map By The Conquest of Constantinople
+Ottoman Empire Map after the Conquest of Constantinople

-Sultan Mehmed The Conqueror Facts Fall Of Constantinople 1453
+Sultan Mehmed II & Fall Of Constantinople 1453

 Although conquest of Constantinople (Istanbul) was the first step in his plans, it had a geopolitical and symbolical importance.
 Sultan Mehmed the Conqueror built Rumelian Castle (Rumeli Hisarı) in 1452 in order to stop the passage of foreign ships from Black Sea.